kisswiki/kisswiki/src/hardware/steam_deck/ki-editor_and_ghostty.md

 `System Settings > Keyboard > Key Bindings > Caps Lock behavior > Make Caps Lock an additional Esc > Apply`

+## On-screen keyboard is shown in desktop mode in ghostty

+You need to cancel it couple of times.
+I do not know how to disable it.

-## KDE titlebar takes to much space.
+## KDE titlebar takes to much space in ki and ghostty

 In ~/.config/ghostty/config